arthurosipyan/JamaScript/README.md

         - Functional Requirements
         - Non-Functional Requirements
         - Technical Requirements
-        - Test Cases and Defects linked to a Test Management Sub Component
+        - Test Cases and Defects with a parent folder named "Test Management" Sub Component

 2. Add artifacts
     - This will ask you to select what type of artifact you'd like to import